lelechen63/ATVGnet/README.md

 ### Introduction

 This repository contains the original models (AT-net, VG-net) described in the paper "Hierarchical Cross-modal Talking Face Generation with Dynamic Pixel-wise Loss" (https://arxiv.org/abs/1802.02427).
 This code can be applied directly in [LRW](http://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrw1.html) and [GRID](http://spandh.dcs.shef.ac.uk/gridcorpus/).
+The outputs from the model are visualized here: the first one is the synthesized landmark from ATnet, the rest of them are attention, motion map and final results from VGnet.

 ![model](https://github.com/lelechen63/ATVGnet/blob/master/img/visualization.gif)